-Not-for-profit organizations face significant challenges, from recent changes in New York’s Not-for-Profit Corporation Law to declining government funding to increased competition for private philanthropy.
+Not-for-profit organizations face significant challenges, from recent changes in, and ongoing compliance with, New York’s Not-for-Profit Corporation Law to declining government funding to increased competition for private philanthropy.

-Phillips Lytle’s Not-For-Profit Practice Team takes an interdisciplinary approach to counseling our not-for-profit clients on these challenges.
-Our team includes attorneys with experience in advising not-for-profit organizations on formation, structure, governance, directors’ and officers’ liability insurance and indemnification, tax, executive compensation, labor and employment, tax-exempt bond financing, litigation, leases, real estate and asset acquisitions and sales, joint ventures, mergers, and dissolutions.
+Phillips Lytle’s Not-For-Profit Team takes an interdisciplinary approach to counseling our not-for-profit clients on these challenges.
+Our team includes attorneys with experience in advising not-for-profit organizations on formation, structure, governance, directors’ and officers’ liability insurance and indemnification, tax, tax exemption applications, executive compensation, labor and employment, tax-exempt bond financing, litigation, leases, real estate and asset acquisitions and sales, joint ventures, mergers, consolidations and dissolutions.

-Our Not-For-Profit Practice Team has worked with, and provided successful representation to, hundreds of not-for-profits.
+Our Not-For-Profit Team has worked with, and provided successful representation to, hundreds of not-for-profits.

 We also counsel numerous organizations on revisions to their governing documents to comply with recent changes in New York’s Not-for-Profit Corporation Law.

-Members of the Phillips Lytle Not-For-Profit Practice Team provide board training on governance and other issues facing not-for-profits.
-In collaboration with a NYS Charities Bureau official, team members presented a program on governance and recent changes in New York law to nearly 200 board members in Western New York.
+Members of the Phillips Lytle Not-For-Profit Team provide board training on governance and other issues facing not-for-profits.
+In collaboration with a New York State Charities Bureau official, team members presented a program on governance and recent changes in New York law to nearly 200 board members in Western New York.
 In addition, our attorneys regularly speak about governance and tax matters of interest to not-for-profit organizations and industry associations throughout the community.